djradon/public-notes/ar.representing-narratives-in-digital-libraries-the-narrative-ontology.md

   – the fabula, i.e., the story itself as it happened, in reality or in fiction;
   – the narrations, i.e., one or more expressions, each in its own language and medium, that narrate the fabula.
 Each narration corresponds to Bal’s definition of presentation [4];
   – the plot, i.e., the story as it is narrated by the narrator.
 The plot corresponds to the syuzhet of the Russian formalists and to Aristotle’s logos.
+    - @chatgpt.4o: "the sjuzhet is the narrative structure, including flashbacks, flashforwards, and other non-linear storytelling techniques."
 - current digital libraries only contain the "narration" level.

 ### The Proposal